RobertSibek/SpaceInvaders/README.md

 ### VERSION 1.1 RELEASE TODOS
-[x] destroy player when aliens are below critical level (1) [] level 100 is the final
+[x] destroy player when aliens are below critical level (1) [] level 21 is final one
-[x] add barriers to protect player (as from the original game) (1) [] improve barrier rendering
+[x] add barriers to protect player (as from the original game) (1) [x] improve barrier rendering
-	[] use higher resolution/array item or different attitude [] make the barrier destruction more like stone not butter, iow use random pixel spread not just uniform hole [] implement difficulty scaling with each wave (2)
+	[x] use higher resolution/array item or different attitude [x] make the barrier destruction more non uniform
+[x] implement difficulty scaling with each wave (2)
-	[] increase points for aliens with each wave
+	[x] increase points for aliens with each wave
-	[] increase alien movement speed
+	[x] increase alien movement speed
-	[] increase ufo points
+	[x] increase ufo points per wave
 [x] rewrite Audio.js similar to LoadImages (2)
 [x] show intro screen (2)
     [x] create intro screen